|

 in developing a contemporary collection that would be unique.
 The

-collection now numbers 97 innovative works in a wide range of fibre
+collection now numbers hundreds of innovative works in a wide range

-media and technique, representing artists from coast to coast.
-Simply
+of fibre media and technique, representing artists from coast to coast.

-presented site but images cannot be enlarged ... http://gallery.library.cambridge.on.ca/
+Simply presented site with example images which can be enlarged

 |